 Concentration in Computational Biology

-Important Note: The Concentration in Computational Biology minor is open to undergraduate students in the School of Computer Science (SCS) at Carnegie Mellon University.
+The Concentration in Computational Biology (CCB) is open only to undergraduate students in the School of Computer Science (SCS) at Carnegie Mellon University.
 If you are an undergraduate outside SCS who is interested in computational biology, we encourage you to please check out our minor in computational biology or additional major in computational biology.

 Note that not all of the prerequisites below are required to take every course in CCB (for example, 02-251 does not have any of the pre-requisites below), but these courses are required to complete all of the required coursework and should be completed early within the concentration.

 |15-151||Mathematical Foundations for Computer Science (21-127: Concepts of Mathematics may be taken if 15-151 is not offered)||10 units|

 |15-210||Parallel and Sequential Data Structures and Algorithms (or 15-351: Algorithms and Advanced Data Structures)||12 units|

 |36-218||Probability Theory for Computer Scientists (or equivalent probability/statistics course)||9 units|